 Eggs are delivered with a special coating on them so it is best if you don’t wash them and they are porous so you may wash bacteria into the egg.
 If they are dirty, wipe clean with a soft dry cloth or rub with clean steel wool.

 A hen’s egg production is at its peak from approximately 6 to 18 months of age.
 Somewhere around one and a half to two years after hatching, the average chicken will go into a moult and lose a lot of feathers and grow new ones.
 Their protein requirements increase to fuel the feather growth.
 During moult, a hen will lay few, if any, eggs.
 Once she gets back into the swing of things she will lay fewer, larger eggs.
 Some people like the larger eggs from their older hens, but you will be collecting less ‘egg mass’ per hen.
 With aging, hens will lay fewer and fewer eggs.
 Chickens naturally lay eggs during the spring and summer when the days are long.
 Their internal clocks tell them that this is the best time to raise their young.

-To get eggs—especially nice, clean, intact ones—you’ll need to persuade your chickens to lay where you want them to lay, not in some poopy corner of their coop or hidden in tall grass somewhere out in the back 40.
+To get eggs—especially nice, clean, intact ones—you’ll need to persuade your chickens to lay where you want them to lay, not in some poopy corner of their coop or hidden in tall grass somewhere out in the upper 40.

 Provide plenty of covered nest boxes for your flock; one for every 4-6 hens.
 You can purchase easy-to-clean nest boxes from poultry supply companies or build your own from wood.
 Install the boxes about 2 feet off the floor and deeply layer each with clean, soft litter, such as non-toxic wood shavings, to provide cushioning for the eggs and to absorb droppings.